FlippieHacks/FlipperZeroEuropeanPortals/README.md

 5. The portal you will see by connecting to your access point will be the one for the provider you uploaded the files from!

 ### Customization
 - If you want to change the Access Point's name, you can do it simply by editing the `ap.config.txt` file.
+The text in there will be the AP name.
-- You can also tweak the indexes a bit if you know some HTML (there is some JS on the "ForgotCredentials" files).
+- You can also tweak the indexes a bit if you know some HTML.
+There is some Javascript on the "ForgotCredentials" files but nothing even a noob can't handle.

 **Happy flippin'**